-The principal centre of ecclesiastical activity of the Abbey-Principality is the Order of Antioch.
-The Order was founded in 1928 by Archbishop Frederick E.J.
+The Order of Antioch was founded in 1928 by Archbishop Frederick E.J.
 Lloyd at the direction of Prince-Abbot Joseph III, and is primarily contemplative in nature, being devoted to prayer and the private celebration of the Mass.
-It serves as a source of unity for clergy in the succession of Prince-Abbot Joseph III and commemorates both his ministry and the Syrian-Antiochean succession that he brought to the West.
+It serves as a source of unity for orthodox clergy in the succession of Prince-Abbot Joseph III and commemorates both his ministry and the Syrian-Antiochean succession that he brought to the West.

 From 1960 onwards the Order was under the High Protection of H.I.R.H.
 Prince Louis Ferdinand of Prussia.
 Since his death in 1994 the High Protectorate of the Order has been vacant.
 Until his death in 2015 the Royal Patron was H.S.H.
 The Most Revd.
 Prince Kermit William Poling de Gniezno, OA(Comm), Bishop of the Apostolate of the Order of the Holy Wisdom.